 Bring easy-to-carry and lightweight camping chairs that work for everyone in your family.

-3. Water Filter
+3. Water Filter and Purifier

 Since camping can last for days, you’ll need access to drinking water for the entire family.
 A water filter or water purifier is what you’ll need.